 What other Jewish rabbi has ever accomplished these things?
 Did Rabbi Menachim Schneerson (whose coffin many Jews are still watching in case he ever rises from the dead) do any of these things?

 Granted, Yeshua and all His miracles mean nothing, unless one "believes" that the "New Testament" is true.
-So, let's step back into the "Old Testament" for a moment to show how it foreshadowed what was to become part of the "New Testament"....
+So, let's step back into the "Old Testament" - TANACH! - for a moment to show how it foreshadowed what was to become part of the "New Testament"....

 Isaiah 7:14 Therefore ADONAI himself will give you people a sign; the young woman will become pregnant, bear a son and name him 'Immanu El [God is with us].
 (The word "Immanu El" is repeated in Isaiah 8:8.)
-(Traditional Jews will argue to the death about the word "alma" NOT meaning "virgin".
-Please see See Challenging Rabbi Shraga Simmons' Anti-Yeshua Assertions.
-The answer is about halfway down the page - do a CTRL+F, and type in the word "alma".)
+(Jewish anti-missionaries will argue to the death about the word "alma" NOT meaning "virgin".

 Isaiah 9: 6 For a child is born to us, a son is given to us; dominion will rest on his shoulders, and he will be given the name Pele-Yo'etz El Gibbor Avi'Ad Sar-Shalom [Wonder of a Counselor, Mighty God, Father of Eternity, Prince of Peace], 7 in order to extend the dominion and perpetuate the peace of the throne and kingdom of David, to secure it and sustain it through justice and righteousness henceforth and forever.
 The zeal of ADONAI-Tva'ot will accomplish this.

-When YHWH gave us His New Covenant, God WAS physically walking among us!
-If He can speak through a burning bush or a donkey, or reveal Himself as a pillar of cloud by day and a pillar of fire by night, WHY can't He also reveal Himself in the form of a man?
-After all, He already did it once with Abraham at the Oaks of Mamre (Genesis 18:1-2;17).
+When YHWH gave us His New Covenant, as seen in the Brit Chadasha (Renewed Covenant), YHWH's Son was physically walking among us!
+(Yeshua was human with a divine qnoma [nature] sent by YHWH Himself and he did everything His Father commanded - see Luke 4:43, Luke 8:1, Acts 28:23 and Acts 24:14!)
+If YHWH can speak through a burning bush or a donkey, or reveal Himself as a pillar of cloud by day and a pillar of fire by night, WHY wouldn't He be capable of sending a Divine Messiah in the form of His own "Son"?

-Lest we forget, Yeshua fulfilled the prophecy of the Tzit-Tzit: Malachi 4:2 - But to you who fear my name the sun of righteousness will rise with healing in its wings...."
+Lest we forget, Yeshua fulfilled the prophecy of the Tzit-Tzit and the healing he has in his wings: Malachi 4:2 - But to you who fear my name the sun of righteousness will rise with healing in its wings...."

 This edict to rebuild Jerusalem was issued in 444 BC by Artaxerxes Longimanus of Persia.
 Exactly 173,880 days later Yeshua rode into Jerusalem on a donkey.
 This was the first time Yeshua allowed Himself to be publicly proclaimed as the Messiah and King.